This information featured on

 contact the Town Clerk.

-The church is much changed from the original church which was recorded
+is much changed from the original church which was recorded in the

-in the Domesday Survey of 1086.
-Little evidence of this Norman or
+Domesday Survey of 1086.
+Little evidence of this Norman or possibly

-possibly Saxon church remains, although some masonry to be seen
+Saxon church remains, although some masonry to be seen in the lower

-We also know that the church had a South porch that contained a
+that the church had a South porch that contained a simple 11th century

 Western tower (14th century) has diagonal buttresses